sweetpay/sweetpay-python/README.md

 For more advanced validation and deserialization, you can use something like [marshmallow](https://marshmallow.readthedocs.io/en/latest/) with the data returned from the SDK.

 ## Dynamic configuration
 Sometimes you want to be able to set the configuration dynamically.
 For example configuring different timeouts for different operations.
-You can currently only configure the `timeout` on an operation basis, but support for more parameters can be built in if requsted.
+You can currently only configure the `timeout` on an operation basis, but support for more parameters can be built in if requested.

 ```python
 from sweetpay import Subscription